jakobii/Floss/README.md

 ```

 #### Dependancies
- - [SqlServer](https://docs.microsoft.com/en-us/sql/powershell/download-sql-server-ps-module) *for funciton that interact with sql server*
+ - [SqlServer](https://docs.microsoft.com/en-us/sql/powershell/download-sql-server-ps-module) *for funcitons that interact with sql server*

 ## Formaters

 The **Format-*Noun*** functions primary goal is to deliver rich & robust formatting.
 This often involves using Regular Expressions under the hood to travers complex patterns.
-All formatters should be able handle complex edge cases.
+All formatters should be able to handle complex edge cases.

+The **InputObject** of the **Format-*Noun*** Functions will be transformed and sanatized and then returned as a valid *string* representation appropriate for the intended datatype.
+Powershells allows for easy convertions to a more specific datatype afterwards.

 #### *Format-Percent*